 Multi-Piece Construction

-Whether four-piece or five-piece construction, a multi-layer golf ball offers superior performance with exceptionally low spin when using a long iron or fairway wood.
+Whether constructed with four or five pieces, a multi-layer golf ball offers superior performance with exceptionally low spin when used with a long iron or fairway wood.

-Since these golf balls come at a higher price, golfers expect a low spin off the tee and high backspin around the green.
+Since these golf balls are priced higher, golfers expect low spin off the tee and high backspin around the green.

 Compression